xdevguild/buildo-begins/README.md

 - issuing and creating Meta ESDTs: https://youtu.be/dsRswHhIteU
 - creating and checking the herotag for wallet address without the Maiar App: https://youtu.be/nvda-zCffck
 - data converters: https://youtu.be/soUq9eX9-0s
+- storing data under an account as key-value pairs: https://youtu.be/gPVUkOgak1E

 ### Related articles